TomaszKandula/SongLyrics/README.md

 Unit Tests and Integration Tests are provided using [XUnit](https://github.com/xunit/xunit) and [FluentAssertions](https://github.com/fluentassertions/fluentassertions).

-Back-end project is relatively small and therefore is not split into sub-projects.
+The back-end project is relatively small and therefore is not split into sub-projects.

 ## Setting-up the database